 It is expected to be possible for a service provider to deploy developer security mechanisms and engagement/registration processes aimed to individual developers.
 Developer security mechanisms are out of the scope of this document.

 Authentication

-Application authentication and User authentication are out of scope.
+Appropriate Application authentication and User authentication are covered as part of OAuth flows.